 So who do I have to kill for coming up with this prompt?
 Teri?
 Diana?
 Ellen?
-Come the American Headache and Migraine Association patient conference in November, one of you is dead meat.
+Come time for the American Headache and Migraine Association patient conference in November, and one of you is dead meat.
 OK, I’m kidding.
 Kind of.
 But my parents will read this.
 And probably little Mrs. Francis Turner.
 And I’m going to have to talk about sex.
 There, I said it.
 SEX.

-In my experience, sex and migraines are mutually exclusive during a migraine attack.
-Know what this means?
-It means a chronic Migraineur like me needs to have married a very patient man.
+In general though, the fact that it's not often imaginable that I could have sex and a migraine at the same time means a chronic Migraineur like me needs to have married a very patient man.
 And luckily I did.
 I have a feeling that at times sex in every marriage takes patience.
 Well, sex in our marriage takes oodles of patience.
-A triple dose.
-Imagine if saying “not tonight, honey, I have a headache,” wasn't just an excuse, but was a real life problem that you spent countless hours and dollars and time in your marriage trying to remedy?
+Imagine if saying “not tonight, honey, I have a headache,” wasn't just an excuse, but was a real life problem that you spent countless hours and dollars and time in your marriage trying to remedy and might even mean a trip to the ER instead of a romantic evening at home?
 Patience?
 Yes.
 Our marriage, not just our sex life, takes lots of patience.